Our 25th Anniversary Charity night resulted in $958,750 pledged in cash and in-kind donations

 The Property Industry Foundation and The Salvation Army have joined together in partnership to bring Haven House South Dowling to fruition.
 Thursday night saw the launch of a capital campaign to help fund construction of the new $5 million Haven House South Dowling and support young people experiencing homelessness to rebuild their lives.

 Roberts Co have joined the project as lead construction partners.
-Alison Mirams, CEO, Roberts Co, spoke on the night as Campaign President and announced that the previous chairs of the Foundation, who were in the room on the night, Greg Paramor, Victor Hoog Antick and Bob Johnson, have also agreed to help with the capital campaign.
+Alison Mirams, CEO, Roberts Co, spoke on the night as Campaign President and announced that the previous chairs of the Foundation, who were in the room on the night, Greg Paramor, Victor Hoog Antick and Bob Johnston, have also agreed to help with the capital campaign.

 Fundraising for Haven House South Dowling kicked off on the night, focusing on three areas of the Oasis program which will be run in the new transitional accommodation.